LitoMore/litomore.me/content/posts/2024-10-28-problems-with-ps-remote-play.md

 It can give you all the experience of using DualSense®, but minus the touchpad.

 As mentioned before, you must use the PlayStation Protal™'s touchscreen to complete touchpad operations.
-This time it displays touchpads on the left and right sides of the screen, and you can easily tap them with your thumb.
+This time it displays touchpads on the left and right sides of the screen, and you can easily tap them with your thumb (still need to tap twice).

 But the bad thing is that when you tap the wrong position for the touchpad, the entire screen will be covered by an overlay, which makes it inconvenient for other game operations.